 Any model aims to present a visual representation of a concept to simplify its understanding.

 Communication models are the key components of the fundamentals of communication.
 These models illustrate the social process of communication.
-Every model elucidates the development of communication while accentuating various components of the communication process.
+Every model elucidates the development of communication while accentuating various components of the

 Communication models are valuable because they visually illustrate the complex interactions that happen during communication.
 They convert the basic structure of communication into a simpler form.
 Moreover, they discern different elements engaged in and how various components of the process of business communication interact.